DeepanshKhurana/inventory-now-v2/README.md

-# UdacityProject_InventoryNow
+# Inventory Now
-This is the last project for my Udacity Nanodegree called Inventory Now.
-It uses SQLite Databases to store information for an inventory.
+Inventory Now is an app that started from my Udacity Nanodegree.
+I built it further for the final project of my Bachelors' Degree.